enesser/maze-solver/README.md

 ## Overview

 I heard about a cool interview challenge where a company would ask you to implement a maze solver in C# and .NET.
-Although I never had someone ask me for something like this during an interview, I thought I'd volunteer to try it because it sounded fun.
+I thought I'd try it just for fun.

 I did the initial version in C#, and decided to make a Node version.
-The Node version is much, much faster.
+The Node version is much faster.
+It can solve the sample mazes in a millisecond or less.

 This maze solver loads custom mazes stored in text files and solves them.
 Although this ships with a console demo, the maze solver module can be used on the web or in a GUI application.
 Have fun!